sagemathinc/cocalc-doc/source/project-log.rst

 Here is a list of project activities that cause log entries to be created:

     * changing :ref:`project upgrades <project-upgrades>`
-    * :ref:`inviting <add-collaborators>` CoCalc user to become a collaborator
+    * :ref:`inviting <add-collaborators>` a CoCalc user to become a collaborator
-    * :ref:`inviting <add-collaborators>` person without a CoCalc account to become a collaborator
+    * :ref:`inviting <add-collaborators>` a person without a CoCalc account to become a collaborator
-    * loading code snippet from CoCalc Assistant
+    * loading a code snippet from the CoCalc Assistant
-    * loading documentation and sample code from :doc:`CoCalc Library <project-library>`
+    * loading documentation and sample code from the :doc:`project library <project-library>`
     * :ref:`opening a file <ft-open-files>`
     * :ref:`acting on file(s) <file-actions>` selected in the Files list: Download, Delete, Rename, Duplicate, Move, Copy, Share
     * :ref:`removing <remove-collaborators>` a collaborator